Get App

 The following are the meanings and significance and association of Holi colours with Hindu gods:

-Next on the list of significance and association of Holi colours with Hindu gods is red.
+Red is next on the list of significance and association of colours in Holi with Hindu gods.
 Red is a colour of love, fertility, and passion.
 It is associated with the Hindu goddess Radha, who is considered the Holi symbol of love and is often depicted wearing red clothes.
 Red also associates with the colour of the spring season and represents new beginnings and prosperity.

 In Hindu mythology, the colour red associates with the fierce goddess Durga and Kali.
 Goddess Durga wears the colour red, which represents her power.
 On the other hand, the goddess Kali wears red clothing, which means her fierceness and strength.